 With the arrival of R/V Manta, a state-of-the-art research vessel, in 2008, it was decided that the sanctuary now had the capabilities to take on the Long-Term Monitoring program itself.
 In August 2009, the sanctuary completed its first data collection efforts at East and West Flower Garden Banks.

 We have also developed an educational lesson using actual photos from East and West Flower Garden Banks monitoring efforts.

 Download Reef Monitoring Lesson (636kb pdf)

 East Flower Garden Bank Images for pin 101 and West Flower Garden Bank Images for pin 501 are available for use with this lesson.

 See what other lessons are available by visiting our For Teachers page.

 top of page

 LONG-TERM MONITORING REPORTS

-A complete listing of the most recent long-term monitoring reports for East and West Flower Garden Banks can be found below.
+The most recent long-term monitoring reports for East and West Flower Garden Banks can be found on our Science Reports page.